AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

     | evar8 | cja.evar8 | product |
     | evar9 | cja.evar9 | day |

-5. Use the dimension mapping APIs to upload (or create), update, or retrieve the mappings to Customer Journey Analytics.
+5. Use the dimension mapping APIs to upload (or create), update, or retrieve the mappings.

-These endpoints provide methods for mapping dimensions to CJA within an XDM schema:
+Use these endpoints to map dimensions to CJA within an XDM schema:

 * [POST mapping dimensions csv](#post-map-dimensions-csv): Create dimensions mappings with a csv file
 * [GET mapping dimensions csv](#get-mapping-dimensions-csv): Retrieve dimensions mappings with a csv file